 What are the other ways by which you ensure the brand is sustainable and eco-friendly?
 We hear you have some pretty cool installations at your pop-ups and fashion shows!

 Yes!
-I wanted to be completely transparent about the waste that is generated while creating a collection and so we used all the leftover fabric (that wasn’t used for the scarfs) to make these sculptures.
+I wanted to be completely transparent about the waste that is generated while creating a collection.
+So we used all the leftover fabric (that wasn’t used for the scarfs) to make these sculptures.
 People seemed to be so surprised at the fact that we only had waste fabric on the tree sculpture at our London Fashion Week presentation last month.

 Speaking of fashion shows, how do you think they align with the concept of sustainability?
 As a whole, do you think they are necessary?